 When Food Is Your Mother

 In moments of overwhelm, this emotional bond with food – and the needs that drive it – can override other needs, such as a need for health or nurturing limits.
-In When Food is Your Mother, you’ll learn how to nurture the internal and external safety that enables you to soften your bond with food.
+In When Food is Your Mother, you’ll learn more about this new understanding of addiction and ways you can nurture the healing process.

 Individual support and companioning